Common problems with imports and how to solve them

-If this happens it is likely that you will import your CSV and see this screen:
+If this happens, it is likely that when you import your CSV and see this screen:

-This means our importer tried to read it and failed.
+This means our importer tried to read the file and failed.
 Sometimes this can be fixed by changing the Charset and the other file settings, but sometimes not.
 If your case is the latter try to do this:

 Solution 1: Re-Export

 - Import your spreadsheet into another system like Google Sheets*

 - Try to upload again to our system

 *Don't use Excel for this.
 It is notorious for corrupting files with formulas and formatting styles

 Usually this works because these systems are simply better at reading and cleaning up all kinds of corrupted files.
 We just haven't been around as long.

 Also, this will tell you if your CSV is corrupted beyond repair.
 If those systems can't read it, then it is likely something else is going on.